 How profitable a bank is has an effect on its long-term survivability.
 Earnings can be retained by the bank, expanding its capital cushion, or be used to address problematic loans, potentially making the bank better prepared to withstand economic shocks.
 Losses, on the other hand, lessen a bank's ability to do those things.

 Armed Forces Bank, National Association received below-average marks on Bankrate's test of earnings, achieving a score of 8 out of a possible 30.

-Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one important measure of a bank's earnings.
-The most recent annualized quarterly return on equity for Armed Forces Bank, National Association was 3.98 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one important way to measure a bank's earnings.
+Armed Forces Bank, National Association's most recent annualized quarterly return on equity was 3.24 percent, below the national average of 8.10 percent.

 The bank reported net income of $6.7 million on total equity of $198.5 million for the twelve months ended December 31, 2017.
 The bank had an annualized return on average assets, or ROA, of 0.62 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.